ericnewton/many-lives/README.md

 traditional syntax to support hash-maps and arrays more directly like most other modern scripting languages.

-The error messages in Janet are very good, with the exception of
+The error messages in Janet are very good, though I was confused by
+this:

 ```
 repl:1:> (+ 1, 2, 3)